Morača (monastery): History

 The founding history is engraved above the western portal.
-Stefan, a son of the Grand Prince of Zeta Vukan Nemanjić (r.
+Stefan Vukanović, the son of the Zetan Grand Prince Vukan Nemanjić (r.
 1190-1207), founded the monastery in 1252, possibly on his own lands (appanage).
 The region was under the rule of the Nemanjić dynasty and the founder himself was grandson of Stefan Nemanja, father of the Serbian statehood.

-The monastery was burned by the Ottomans for the first time in 1505, during a turbulent period of insurgency in Montenegro.
+The monastery was burnt down by the Ottomans for the first time in 1505, during a turbulent period of insurgency in Montenegro.
 The monks took shelter in Vasojevići.
 It was abandoned for the next seventy years.
 Thanks to a moderate political climate established by Sokollu Mehmed Pasha rebuilding started in 1574 and ended in 1580.
 Reconstruction itself was led by monks Tomo and Mojsije, and financially supported by the local population, especially knez Vukić Vučetić.
 Vuk Stefanović Karadžić, great reformer of the Serbian language and collector of Serbian epic poems, recorded two poems regarding the Sack of Kolašin, in which in the beginning Novica Cerović and Serdar Milan drink wine together besides the white church in Morača.

 In July 1944, during World War II, a third session of the Yugoslav land assembly was held at the monastery, in which Montenegrin communists demanded that "the separate mention of the Bay of Kotor be excluded" (resulting in its incorporation into PR Montenegro).